Data Augmentation on Graphs: A Technical Survey: Introduction

-Inspired by the remarkable success of data augmentation in computer vision and natural language processing, a range of problems caused by low-quality data in the graph domain can also be alleviated by developing data augmentation on graphs.
-Data augmentation can increase the limited amount of training data by slightly modifying existing data or synthesizing new data, helping machine learning models reduce the risk of over-fitting during the training phase~\cite{DA-survey}.
-Unlike image and text data, graph-structured data are non-Euclidean and discrete, and their semantics and topological structure are dependent, making it challenging to reuse existing data augmentation techniques or design new ones.
-Despite recent advances in graph augmentation techniques, this fledgling research field is still not sound, lacking: 1) Systematic taxonomies; 2) Generalized definitions; 3) Scientific evaluation system; 4) Clear application summary.
-This makes it difficult for researchers to have a clear and inductive understanding of graph data augmentation (\gda), and cannot use or design \gda~ techniques well in graph learning.
+Inspired by the remarkable success of data augmentation in computer vision (CV)~\cite{DA-survey} and natural language processing (NLP)~\cite{feng2021surveynlp}, various data-level challenges in the graph domain can also be addressed by developing graph-specific data augmentation.
+Data augmentation can address the limited availability of training data by introducing slight modifications to existing data or generating synthetic data, thereby aiding machine learning models in alleviating the risk of overfitting during the training phase~\cite{DA-survey}.
+However, unlike image and text data, graph-structured data are non-Euclidean and discrete in nature.
+Their semantics and topological structure are interdependent, posing challenges for reusing existing data augmentation techniques or designing novel ones.
+Despite recent advances in graph data augmentation (\gda) techniques, this emerging research field remains underdeveloped and lacks: 1) systematic taxonomy; 2) standardized technical definitions; 3) scientific evaluation metrics; 4) specific application summarization.
+Consequently, researchers face challenges in obtaining a clear and comprehensive understanding of \gda, which hampers their ability to select or design effective \gda~ techniques.